braze-inc/braze-docs/_docs/_hidden/private_betas/sms_double_opt_in.md

 While not an explicit requirement of the Telephone Consumer Protection Act of 1991 (TCPA), Braze recommends that you configure SMS double opt-in to ensure users are aware and consenting to be a part of your SMS program.
 For more information about SMS Compliance, view [SMS laws, regulations, and abuse prevention]({{site.baseurl}}/user_guide/message_building_by_channel/sms/sms_laws_and_regulations/).

 {% alert important %}
-SMS double opt-in is currently in early access.<br>
+SMS double opt-in is currently in early access.
 Contact your Braze customer success manager if you're interested in participating in the early access.
 {% endalert %}

 ## SMS double opt-in workflows